-shareholders/directors/management (iv) general, team members/staff of any company making the industry's contribution to the project shall not take any form of from the Project remuneration Funds. shareholders/directors/management team members/staff of the company or its related company within the same group of companies are appointed as the PIC or a project team member, the university of the approved application should provide declarations made by the above personnel in writing on all relevant remunerated positions, justifications for the appointment and course of action to be taken to mitigate conflict of interest to ITC for approval before their taking any form of remuneration from the Project Funds. have the absolute discretion to determine whether such approval shall be given.
+(iv) shareholders/directors/management In general, team members/staff of any company making the industry's contribution to the project shall not take any form of remuneration from the Project Funds.
+If shareholders/directors/management team members/staff of the company or its related company within the same group of companies are appointed as the PIC or a project team member, the university of the approved application should provide declarations made by the above personnel in writing on all relevant remunerated positions, justifications for the appointment and course of action to be taken to mitigate conflict of interest to ITC for approval before their taking any form of remuneration from the Project Funds.
+ITC shall have the absolute discretion to determine whether such approval shall be given.